 Would you like to allow your users to submit ratings in your forms?
-With the Rating field for WPForms, your users can select their rating from an easy to use set of icons.
+With the Rating field for WPForms, your users can share their opinions with you through an easy-to-use set of icons.

-Adding and Customizing the Rating Field
+- Customizing Rating Field Options

 By default, the Icon Size will be set to Medium.
 If you’d like, you can instead change this to Small or Large.